 Unfortunately, a steep learning curve in store for new IBM BigFix users—the complex offering is certainly not for the technically faint-of-heart.
 Fixlet authoring in particular can be challenging for novice/intermediate IT administrators.
 Tanium is better in this regard, but the platform may still feel complicated for novice/intermediate level IT folk, especially when learning its different queries and commands.

-BigFix scores an average CSTAR score of 884, with security flaws like lack of sitewide SSL, missing HTTP strict transport security, and disabled DNSSEC impacting its website perimeter security posture.
-Tanium scores a better CSTAR score of 789, but also suffers from various security flaws such as a lack of HTTP strict transport security, secure cookies, and DNSSEC.
+BigFix scores an average CSTAR score of 825, with security flaws like an outdated SSL/TLS version, missing HTTP strict transport security, and disabled DNSSEC impacting its website perimeter security posture.
+Tanium scores worse with a CSTAR score of 789 and suffers from various security flaws such as a lack of HTTP strict transport security and DNSSEC.

 Scoreboard and Summary